laurapetrie/responsive-website-flowers/README.md

 ## Features

 - Responsive design, built to respond to smaller screen sizes.
-- Button links to the other pages and external Wikipedia articles.
+- Button links to each page and external Wikipedia articles for further information.

 ## Contributing